nagypet/kafkastudy/README.md

 # kafkastudy

 For demo purposes we will build an eventlog service, which is basically a spring boot application listening on a Kafka topic.
 The performance tester is also a spring boot app, but this one is a command line runner, which publishes messages in 30 threads.
+I have choosen this use case consciously, where a message queue pattern would be more appropriate to see, if a message-queue-like behaviour can be implemented with Kafka.
+Of course we also need DEO (Delivery Exactly Once) semantics.

 ## Introduction
 Reference: [Introducing Apache Kafka by Adam Mautner](https://imarcats.wordpress.com/2019/02/13/introducing-apache-kafka/)